Lost in translation: How language quietly shapes where we travel

 Not all borders appear on maps.
 Some quietly shape where people choose to travel.
 Language is one of them.

-It might happen in a train station, standing in front of a ticket machine covered in unfamiliar words.
+It might happen in a crowded stadium, trying to follow announcements you can’t quite understand as the crowd starts to move.
 Or at a pharmacy counter, trying to explain a problem in a language that suddenly feels far more important than expected.
 In those moments, the reality of travel becomes clear: crossing a border is easy; navigating what comes after can be harder.

 The invisible filter